ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 # Official tournament support

-The [osu!team](/wiki/People/The_Team) runs a program where they may opt to provide community-run tournaments that abide by a certain set of criteria and expectations with extra support, at their discretion.
+The [osu! team](/wiki/People/The_Team) runs a program where they may opt to provide community-run tournaments that abide by a certain set of criteria and expectations with extra support, at their discretion.

 ## Benefits